ngendah/vagrant-k8s/README.md

 Why?

-* Want to test out different container runtimes.
+* To test out different container runtimes.

-* Want to test out tools such as IPVS, AppArmor, Falco e.tc.
+* To evaluate tools such as IPVS, AppArmor, Falco e.tc.

-* Want clear, understandable and extensible Ansible playbooks.
+* To use clear, understandable and extensible Ansible playbooks.

 ## Requirements: